The Caregiver's Compass

 • TOOLS: Simple frameworks to assess your needs: Mind, Body, Spirit, and Community.

 The landscape of caregiving is not fixed.
 Feeling disoriented doesn't mean you're lost — it means the ground has shifted.
-The Compass exists so you can find your bearings again, gently, without pressure or judgment.
+The site exists so you can find your bearings again, gently, without pressure or judgment.
 See if it resonates.

 ABOUT THIS WEBSITE: